 The Jewish monthly calendar is based on the phases of the moon.
 Each month begins on a new moon and ends on the next new moon 28 days later.
 The fourteenth day is always a full moon.

 Nisan is the Jewish calendar month in which all this occurs.
-“14 nisan” is the fourteenth day of nisan, the date on which Rabbi Yeshua celebrated his Last Supper, and also the Jewish Day of Preparation, when the Jews sacrificed their lambs in preparation for the Passover feast.
+“14 nisan” is the fourteenth day of nisan, the date on which Rabbi Yeshua celebrated his Last Supper, and also the Jewish Day of Preparation, when the Jews that year sacrificed their lambs in preparation for the Passover feast.

 The Jews in Jerusalem celebrated the Passover feast a few hours after they had been sacrificed, after sundown, at the beginning of 15 nisan.